petere963/peoplefinder/README.md

 The application can be built using Maven with the following command

-| mvn clean install
+> mvn clean install

-This create and executable jar file which can tghen be run as follows.
-The location of the configuration file needs to be supplied in the execution command - an example files is supplied in the code base at src/main/properties/local.yml - e.g.
+This create and executable jar file which can then be run as follows.
+The location of the configuration file needs to be supplied in the execution command - an example file is supplied in the code base at src/main/properties/local.yml - e.g.

-| java -jar peoplefinder-1.0.0-SNAPSHOT server src/main/properties/local.yml
+> java -jar peoplefinder-1.0.0-SNAPSHOT server src/main/properties/local.yml